learn-co-curriculum/react-hooks-jsx/README.md

 ReactDOM.render(div, document.body);
 ```

+Both of the examples above will produce a `<div>` element with the appropriate
+class, id, and text content, but the JSX example is significantly cleaner.

+How does this work under the hood?
+The JSX code above isn't valid JavaScript
+(JSX is a _syntax extension_, not part of the language), so an intermediate step
+needs to happen before React can run our code.

 When we run this code through Babel (used with React), Babel sees this and
 understands it to be JSX, **not HTML**.
 Babel can then **transpile** this code